 - 1. Power up the DC panel as described in this section. - 2.
-Open the seacock valve located under the steps to salon. - 3.
-Switch the MACERATOR breaker at the DC main electrical control panel to ON. - 4.
-Turn the macerator switch to the "on" position at the Nav Station.
+Open the seacock valve located in the transom area behind the aft bulkhead access panel. - 3.
+Switch the MACERATOR breaker at the DC main electrical panel to ON.

+- 4. Turn the macerator switch to the "on" position at the Nav Station.
 This is a momentary switch, you must hold the switch to operate. - 5.
 Allow the macerator to run until the holding tank is empty, but no longer.
 Running the macerator when the tank is empty will damage the pump.
 When full, the macerator will have a low pitch grind.
 When empty, this changes to a high pitch grind. - 6.
 When you hear the pump speed up (indicates tank is empty), immediately switch the MACERATOR breaker to OFF. - 7.
 Close the seacock.